The Australian Government funds the Medical Research Future Fund (MRFF). Learn how we work with other organisations to govern the fund.

 The Minister (or delegate) must take into account the MRFF Priorities when making grants.

 The Medical Research Future Fund Declaration of Interest Policy Statement help members of MRFF advisory panels and committees to identify, disclose and manage relevant interests.

 Several committees and groups work with the MRFF.

 Australian Medical Research Advisory Board (AMRAB)

-The independent Australian Medical Research Advisory Board (AMRAB) consults the public about the MRFF strategy and priorities.
-It then advises the Australian Government about how best to spend the money.
+The independent Australian Medical Research Advisory Board (AMRAB) consults the public in determining the MRFF Strategy and Priorities.

 Expert advisory panels